So, what is B Corp?

 So, what makes us a B Corp?

-It also allows us to take a longer-term view on how we achieve this impact.
+It also allows us to take a longer-term view of how we achieve this impact.
 In this way, we can commit to developing sustainable relationships, investments that promote lifelong outcomes and delivering programs that support strong communities.

 B Corp is how we build on our ideals of mutuality and bring it into the 21st century to be a more sustainable business that benefits all.